Outry08/SQL-Library/README.md

 ## Roadmap

 - Incorporate column properties such as autoincrement, not null, primary key, and foreign key.
-    - Look into adding support for CHECK property.
     - Add ability to edit properties of columns (autoincrement, primary key, datatype, etc.).
+    - Add attribute adherence checks when inserting and updating.
 - Group By in select statements.
 - Expand select statements to be able to refer to other tables.
 (Including adding join statements).

-- Add DATE datatype functionality.

 - Add the ability to input '*' to indicate 'all' in many user input places.
 - Allow user to type NULL for where condition of ANY datatype.